The first correction is important: the 8,000-acre number was not the public-land transfer

 The verified public-land piece is the Driggs 160, and it is now on Idaho's live sale page

 The official July 15, 2025 Land Board materials say the Driggs 160 is a 160-acre Charitable Institutions endowment parcel.
-Those same materials say the Department of Lands started analyzing it after a local landowner expressed interest in late 2023 and that the grazing lease was generating only about $963 a year.
+Those same materials say the Department of Lands started analyzing it after a local landowner expressed interest in late 2023 and that the grazing lease was generating roughly $963 a year.

 Who moved it forward is not mysterious: the Land Board and the department are named on the paperwork